The oSa®-trademark – Your sign of safety

 There are currently no globally binding safety requirements for abrasives.
 Whatever the application, a crucial factor for the protection of the user is always the safety of the abrasive product since abrasives of an unknown safety level can pose a high risk to life and limb.
 The safety in grinding and verifiable safety standards are thus increasingly becoming a competitive advantage and a crucial purchase argument for your customers.

 Do you need to make purchasing decisions concerning your range of abrasives?
 Then opt for the oSa®-trademark.
-It indicates tested quality products of the highest safety level.
+It indicates tested quality products in line with the EN Safety Standards.

 Products with the oSa®-trademark are in increasing demand worldwide and provide your company with a cutting edge over suppliers of inferior tools of unknown safety level.